 You can also use one of the suction cup mounts mentioned in the beginning of the article.
 They come with an adhesive dash plate so that the suction mount can be stuck to your dash.
 A dash mount is best for states where mounting to a windshield is illegal.

 I have been running into some vehicles without a CD Player.
 Fortunately the Nissan Maxima has a CD player so let’s use it as a mount.
-The Mountek nGroove Universal CD Slot Mount for Cell Phones and GPS Devices uses a knob on the bottom to secure the mount within the CD player.
-The included cradle swivels and pivots.
+Consider the Mpow CD Slot Mount for SmartPhones.
+Be sure to follow the included instructions for a secure fit.
+The included cradle opens to 3.4 inches and swivels into any orientation.

 I’m going to pass on recommending any cup holder mounts for the Nissan Maxima.
 The center console is on the compact side and the gear shift is going to bump into a mounted device.
 I think the driver’s arm will also bump into a mounted device.